Bemmu/hnbuddies/README.md

 ## If you want to run the code yourself...

-Download HNCommentsAll.json from [here](https://archive.org/details/HackerNewsStoriesAndCommentsDump).
+I downloaded HNCommentsAll.json from [here](https://archive.org/details/HackerNewsStoriesAndCommentsDump).
+That dump seems to be rather old.
+If you have a newer dump and want to re-run the toplist, here's how to do it.

-You need ijson.
+First you need ijson.
 It's a JSON parser that works as a stream, so that the entire 9GB comments dump doesn't need to be loaded to memory.

 ```
 pip install ijson